mywrites/mywrites.github.io/ifu.md

 To use and operate the priming station properly, follow the steps documented below.
 1. Press the **Power** button at the rear of the device to turn on the priming station.

-    The screen illuminates, the system boots, and (momentarily) the screen displays a **System Ready** message.
+    The screen illuminates, the system boots, and the screen displays a **System Ready** message.
-    The remaining priming station user functions (specific to equipment operation) are touch-screen only, as there are no other buttons on this device.
+    The remaining priming station user functions specific to equipment operation are touch-screen only, as there are no other buttons on this device.
 1. Remove the cartridge from its packaging, wearing disposable gloves and holding the cartridge by its edges.
-1. Inspect the cartridge, ensuring it (visibly) looks intact and the heat sink remains attached to the cartridge.
+1. Inspect the cartridge, ensuring it visibly looks intact and the heat sink remains attached to the cartridge.

     ![IFU](/img/ifu1.png)